-Links to Kadampa Life’s articles on overcoming stress and anxiety, all in one place.
-Hopefully you’ll find something helpful in here, whatever your background.
+Here are a lot of the Kadampa Life articles on overcoming stress and anxiety in one handy place.
+Hopefully you’ll find something helpful in here.

 Extract: It doesn’t matter whether fears or misfortunes are real or imagined, large or small — they all seem to consume us.
 With anxiety we can’t help overthinking, so there is no objective scale, you can’t number worries from 1 to 10 — worries never seem small because they each fill our mind.